UNESCO World Heritage Site

 In ancient times, Tivoli had been known as Tibur.
 This charming town is located in the region of Lazio around 30 km from the city of Rome.

 The town is located close to the Aniene River which flows down from the Sabine Hills in the region.
 The climate of the town is splendid almost all times of the year which is why it has become a very popular tourist destination in the past few years.
-Since ancient times when the region had been home to the wealthy roman residents, many large villas had been built in the area as summer retreats for the rich.
+Since ancient times when the region was home to the wealthy roman residents, many large villas have been built in the area as summer retreats for the rich.

 In Tivoli, there are plenty of things for visitors to do.
-The two villas of Tivoli are the main tourist attraction in the town along with the thermal baths.
+The two villas of Tivoli are the main tourist attraction, along with the thermal baths.
 Several travelers often visit Tivoli as a day excursion from Rome while many prefer to stay in Tivoli itself because of its peaceful natural beauty in comparison to the crowded touristy places of Rome.

 According to ancient legend, Tivoli had been first founded by Catillus who was the son of Amphiaraus.
-Catillus had come to Tivoli when he had escaped from the attacks in Thebes in Greece.
-During the Roman times too the city had been quite an important settlement since it was located on the Via Tiburtina which had been a very important route for the Romans for crossing the Apennines to reach Abruzzo.
+Catillus had come to Tivoli when he escaped from the attacks in Thebes in Greece.
+During Roman times too the city was quite an important settlement since it was located on the Via Tiburtina which was a very important route for the Romans for crossing the Apennines to reach Abruzzo.

 In the earlier years Tibur had been an ally of Rome but later in 361 AD it allied with the Gauls.
 The defensive walls from this period can still be seen in the city today.
-Tibur had been taken over by Romans and had been defeated in 338 BC.
+Tibur was taken over by Romans and was defeated in 338 BC.
 In 90 BC the city became an important location and was well known for its thermal waters and its natural beauty.
-Several Roman villas had been erected around the thermal waters around this time.
+Several Roman villas were erected around the thermal waters around this time.

 Villa Adriana, the most famous of the villas from the Roman times is still in Tivoli.
 The city had again been fortified by the Byzantines in 547 during the Gothic War.
 However, this was later destroyed by the army of Totila.
-At one point of time Tivoli became the duchy of Byzantine and later it had been under the Patrimony of Saint Peter.
-From the 10th century Tivoli had been an independent comune which had been ruled by elected consuls.
+At one point Tivoli became the duchy of the Byzantine Empire and later it went under the Patrimony of Saint Peter.
+From the 10th century Tivoli was an independent comune, ruled by elected consuls.